burnzoire/bakery/README.md

 ## Setup

+### Pre-requisites
 This repository is backed by a docker configuration.
+Tested with Docker version 1.12 and docker-compose version 1.8.

 To start the application, first set up the databases with the following command:

 ```
 docker-compose run --rm web rake db:setup